VVSDheeraj/my_gazebo_tutorials/README.md

 # my_gazebo_tutorials

+#### Course: ENPM700 ( Software development for Robotics )

-ENPM700 ROS2 Programming Assignment
+#### ROS2 Programming assignment

-The project implements a simple walker algorithm similar to a Roomba robot vacuum cleaner.
-The robot moves forward until it encounters an obstacle (without colliding), then rotates in place until the path ahead is clear.
-After that, it moves forward again and repeats the process.
-Each time the robot rotates, it alternates between rotating clockwise and counterclockwise.
+The project implements a basic walker algorithm akin to a Roomba robot vacuum.
+The robot moves forward until it detects an obstacle, avoiding collisions, then rotates on the spot until it finds a clear path.
+Once the path is clear, it resumes moving forward and repeats this cycle.
+The robot alternates its rotation direction between clockwise and counterclockwise with each turn.

 ## Directory Structure
 ```